Foski10/Discord-Nuke-Bot-2/README.md

 2. BTW THE WAY TO ACCESS THE BOT IS "n!help" It will give you all of the commands.
 (Sorry for the people who had problems with it)

+Feel free to join my discord (https://discord.gg/UecSQ98) for more!